bedxnta/cdms/README.md

 # CDMS 📊
-**A project I made for school**
+CDMS is a simple Charity Donation Management System built for educational purposes.
+It helps manage donors, donations, and beneficiaries efficiently.
+This was originally created for a school project.

+## 🚨 Disclaimer

-CDMS (Content Delivery Management System) is a simple tool designed to help manage and track content deliveries.
-This project was built for educational purposes, so please consider your life choices and the professional context before using this commercially.
+This was a school project.
+Please **reconsider your life choices and sense of professionality** before attempting to use this commercially.

-**Note:** While the code is open-source and available for anyone to use, contribute, or modify, please keep in mind that this is a personal project.
-It may not be suitable for production or commercial use without modifications.
+Also, I **don’t care** if someone decides to copy or steal it — it’s open-source for a reason.
+Enjoy.

 ---